 Brandon Taylor, MSW

 Brandon graduated from the University of Michigan-Flint in 2017 with a B.S. in Research Psychology and a minor in Substance Abuse Treatment.
-He graduated from Michigan State University with an MSW in 2020.
-He worked on the suicide-prevention trial (SPIRIT) for justice-involved people.
-He now works on Dr. Johnson’s pregnancy-loss study (HeAL) and Dr. Hailemariam’s community reentry study (MAPS) for people with serious mental illness leaving jail.
-He wants to use his career to help alleviate unnecessary suffering in the world.
+He graduated from Michigan State University with a clinical MSW in 2020.
+He previously worked on the suicide-prevention trial (SPIRIT) for justice-involved people; a study aimed at treating depression after pregnancy-loss (HeAL); and a community reentry study (MAPS) aimed at supporting people with serious mental illness leaving jail.
+Brandon previously worked as a mental health practitioner for the National Health Service (NHS) in the United Kingdom before becoming the project coordinator for ROSES-II, a study assessing the scalability of the ROSE postpartum depression prevention program.
+He aims to use his career to help alleviate unnecessary suffering in the world.

 Morgan graduated from Eastern Michigan University in 2011 with her B.S. in Communications and Marketing.
-She is a research assistant and office coordinator for Dr. Jennifer Johnson.
+She is the Communications Manager for the National Center for Health and Justice Integration for Suicide Prevention (NCHATS).
 Before becoming an MSU Spartan in November 2017, she worked as a residency coordinator for 6 years at the University of Michigan in Ann Arbor.
 For over 7 years, she has dedicated her career to keeping health faculty educators and directors organized, prioritized and efficient.
 Morgan finds enjoyment in helping people and organizations become successful.

 Takeya Harris, BS

-Takeya graduated with a B.S. from Saginaw Valley State University in 2019.
-Before coming to MSU, she worked in patient care and customer service for several years.
-After graduation, she discovered the ROSES program and valued their goals and wanted to take part in the team.
-She’s currently a Research Technologist and every day is rewarding because she sees how this program changes the lives of women all over the country.
-She’s very passionate about helping low income individuals and finds enjoyment in giving back to community through volunteer service.
-She would like to further her education at MSU to help with current health disparities in rural areas.
+Takeya graduated with a B.S. from Saginaw Valley State University in 2019 and is currently pursuing an MPH at MSU.
+She has several years of experience in front line patient care and service.
+She’s currently a Research Assistant for both The ROSE Sustainment Study and the ROSE Scale Up Study.
+Takeya finds every day rewarding because she sees how the ROSE program changes the lives of women across the country.
+She’s very passionate about helping low-income individuals and finds enjoyment in giving back to community through volunteer services.
+Her goal is to take on a career in public health to address health disparities in rural communities.

 Christine Huff, MBA